Tallaght: Modern development

+Peggy Towers of Killinarden Community Centre, speaking in 1992, noted that the community "definitely needed more employment" as around "50 to 60% of men in Killinarden" were unemployed and "an awful lot of children that are over the age of 18 are unemployed as well".
+Secondary school students interviewed at the same time noted that some employers were discriminating against potential candidates from Tallaght as the area had a negative reputation, which further limited their job prospects.

+Brian Hayes, a Fine Gael politician, noted in Dáil Éireann in 1996 that the "Kiltalown site in west Tallaght takes up 20 acres.
+Most of the area has unemployment rates of 80 per cent, there are connected large-scale problems and the social amenities are minimal."
+Tallaght Rehabilitation Project, a local drug and alcohol rehabilitation service was set up in 1997, initiated by the Tallaght Drugs Taskforce, in an effort to support local Tallaght residents suffering from drug addiction.
+The organisation have used Kiltalown House near Jobstown as their headquarters since July 2005.

 While it was absorbed into the larger suburban area of Dublin (including being included in the postal district Dublin 24 in the 1980s), Tallaght has developed a distinctive identity, arising largely from its rapid growth during recent decades, and now has active local arts, cultural, sports, and economic scene.

 Tallaght's Civic Square contains the seat of the local authority, County Hall, a modern and well-equipped library facility, a theatre building and a "cutting edge" 4-storey arts centre named "Rua Red" (which opened on 5 February 2009).
 This facility offers activities in the areas of music, dancing, art, drama and literature.
 Along with other local libraries and arts groups, it also has another theatre building and a homegrown youth theatre company.
 It is also the home to the Tallaght Swim Team, Tallaght Rugby Club, the National Basketball Arena, Shamrock Rovers F.C., and several martial arts schools and Gaelic Athletic Association clubs.